AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 ![Locations folder](assets/author-content-fragments/locations-folder.png)

 Ignore the Yosemite Valley Lodge folder for now.
-We will return to it later in this section when we create a new location that will act as a Home Base for our team of instructors.
+We return to it later in this section when we create a location that acts as a Home Base for our team of instructors.

 Navigate into the **Yosemite National Park** folder.
 Currently, it only contains a picture of Yosemite National Park.
-Let's create a new Content Fragment using the Location Content Fragment Model and title it "Yosemite National Park".
+Let's create a Content Fragment using the Location Content Fragment Model and title it "Yosemite National Park".

 ### Tab Placeholders